| PCI - Percutaneous Coronary Intervention (Angioplasty) | ||||||||

 |

-bruise will disappear following rest.
+Small bruise will disappear following rest.
 Large bruise (haematoma) - may require a stay in hospital for a couple of nights |